-- What a customer rewards program is
+- What is a customer loyalty program?

 - Why having a loyalty program is important